abachman/heroku-sinatra-skeleton/README.md

 This is *not* the simplest possible sinatra app.
 I left enough loose threads dangling that getting moderately complex sinatra apps up to speed quickly won't be difficult.

+To run the application locally, make sure thin is installed (`gem install thin`), `cd` into the working directory and run the following command:

+    $ thin start -R config.ru

+The application should startup at http://0.0.0.0:3000.
+You can refer to [thin's documentation](http://code.macournoyer.com/thin/usage/) for more configuration options.

 # Folders